The Power of the Reddit Community: Why Reddit Is Still King

 Community Notes: A Quiet Signal of Quality

-You’ll often see this in threads where:
+You’ll often see these notes in threads where:

 • A product is being reviewed